cosmos/cosmos-sdk/collections/docs/05-iterating.md

 We make it start in a point through `StartInclusive` and end in the other with `EndExclusive`, then we instruct it to report us results in reverse order through `Descending`

-Then we pass the range instruction to `Iterate` and get an `Iterator` which will contain only the results we specified in the range.
+Then we pass the range instruction to `Iterate` and get an `Iterator`, which will contain only the results we specified in the range.

 Then we use again th `Values` method of the `Iterator` to collect all the results.